alexandreroman/cf-generic-service-broker/README.md

 Use this project to connect any services (especially those running outside of your Cloud platform) to your applications.

+**Note**
+When using PostgreSQL, this service broker creates *on-demand* schemas, so that each client application has its own namespace for creating tables.

 ## How to use it?

 This project requires JDK 8: